-Step 3: Make a Go/No-go DecisionUnderstanding the timeframe and the budget and having the sponsor or customer present, should allow us to make a go/no-go decision in the release planning workshop, and in the latter case to discuss if and how the vision and the product backlog should be adapted.
-Making a decision in the workshop does not only create transparency and leverage the input of the attendees.
-It also avoids waiting and delays and helps reduce time-to-market.
+Having a release goal, date, and budget available should allow you to make or recommend a go/no-go decision.
+Making the decision in the workshop does not only create transparency and leverage the input of the attendees; it also avoids waiting and delays and helps reduce time-to-market.

-Reality CheckOnce development is underway, we capture the progress at the end of each sprint in form of a release burndown chart and create a forecast for the reminder of the project.
-This validates the original plan.
-It allows the product owner to steer the project and to trade off time, budget and functionality.
-Note that quality is frozen in an agile context and must not be compromised.
-Quality compromises result in defective product increments, making it impossible to clearly see the progress and to release software early and frequently.
-Using a collaborative release planning workshop and determining the window of opportunity facilitates an early investment decision and the emergence of requirements.
-It frees agile teams from having to describe most product backlog items in detail at an early stage, and it avoids having to carry out one or more sprints before a date and a budget can be established.
+Working with a release burndown chart validates the original plan, and it allows you as the product owner to steer the release and trade off time, budget and functionality.
+Note that quality is frozen in an agile context and should not be compromised: Quality compromises result in defective product increments, making it impossible to clearly see the progress and to release software early and frequently.